gpoliko/gpoliko/README.md

       tools: [Github-Actions, Docker],
       general: ["data structures", "algorithms", "design patterns"] },
-  challenge: "I am about to start a 30 day vanilla JavaScript coding challenge" }
+  challenge: "I am currently carrying out a 30 day vanilla JavaScript coding challenge" }
 ```

 ### What am I up to? 👨‍💻
 Whether it's code or personal development, I enjoy learning and being curious.
-Currently I am working on personal projects which will consolidate my learning.
+Currently I am working on personal projects which will consolidate my learning, as well as carrying out a [30 Day Vanilla JavaScript Challenege](https://javascript30.com/).
 I am also seeking work opportunities that share my passion for social progress.
 Being a part of an organisation that encourages growth and values people who build products and services for people is also important to me.

 ### Let's chat
 I enjoy connecting with other people an expanding my network of learning.
 If you do too, let's meet, have a coffee/beer (non-alcoholic for me)/burger and have a chat!